 Summer in Folkeparken

-The museum is open on Sundays in the summer season.
-We have activities for the whole family: Join a tour of Kvitnesgården, have a coffee outside the small kiosk or participate in games or other activities.
+In the summer season the museum is open on Sundays.
+We offer activities for the whole family: Take a guided tour in the historical Kvitnesgården, have a coffee outside the Old Storehouse, or participate in fun games and activities.

-The open-air museum is not fenced in, and you can always wander between the old houses.
-The museum regularly has projects to upgrade and make the facility relevant today.
-It can be a collaboration with an artist, school classes or others.
-Even if you are familiar with the area, you can therefore occasionally encounter something new, such as beehives, a mural or an installation.
+Perspektivet’s open-air museum is not fenced in, and all are always welcome to wander between our historical buildings.
+The museum works regularly to restore the buildings and make the area relevant for today.
+This can include, for example, collaborations with artists, school classes and others.
+Thus, even those who are familiar with the area might find something new and surprising, such as bee hives, street art, or an installation.

 History of the museum

-Troms Folk Museum erected the first building in Folkeparken in 1963.
-By then, enthusiasts had been working on the matter for 40 years.
-They were inspired by open-air museums in the south of Norway, but wanted to build something distinctive in the north.
-Showing coastal culture was important.
+Troms Folk Museum placed the first building in Folkeparken in 1963.
+A number of people had worked enthusiastically with this cause for 40 years.
+They were inspired by open-air museums in the south, but wanted to create something unique for Northern Norway, and presenting coastal culture was important.

-The buildings are from Tromsø and the neighboring municipalities of Balsfjord, Karlsøy and Ibestad.
-They are divided into two farmyards, the trading post and the coastal farm.
+The buildings originally come from Tromsø and the neighbouring municipalities of Balsfjord, Karlsøy and Ibestad.
+They are placed in two locations, one representing a northern trading post, and one standing in for an old coastal farm.

 The trading post Kvitnesgården

-In Stornaustet there are two well-used large Nordland boats.
-They are the centerpieces of the exhibition In Cod We Trust.
+In the large boathouse you can find two sizable Nordland boats, which form the centre of the exhibition In Cod We Trust.

-On the upper side of Kvaløyvegen is a large farmhouse from Straumshamna on Kvaløya.
-It is the center of a yard that is meant to represent a coastal farm.
-The house was originally a two-room house built in the second half of the 18th century.
-It was altered to its current appearance in the middle of the 19th century.
+On the upper side of Kvaløyvegen is a large yellow house, which was originally located at Straumshamna on Kvaløya island.
+It is the center of an area that represents a coastal farm.
+The house was originally a two-room farmhouse, built in the second half of the 18th century.
+It was altered to its current, and much larger, appearance in the mid-19th century.

 Exhibitions in Folkeparken